Community Health and Youth Services Promoter

 Required Language Skills

+Volunteers will use Portuguese as the primary means of daily communication; therefore, Volunteers should be fully committed to learning the language.
 Peace Corps strongly recommends Portuguese coursework or self-study prior to arrival in Mozambique.
-Prior significant experience in Spanish is very helpful, but candidates should make an attempt to learn basic Portuguese prior to arrival, as this will speed up the rate at which the Portuguese language is learned once in-country.
+Prior significant experience in Spanish is very helpful, but candidates should try to learn basic Portuguese prior to arrival, as this will speed up the rate at which the Portuguese language is learned once in-country.

-Trainees must demonstrate an intermediate level of written and oral proficiency in Portuguese after 13 weeks of Pre-Service Training in order to become a Volunteer.
+Trainees must demonstrate an intermediate level of written and oral proficiency in Portuguese after an intensive course of training provided by Peace Corps during Pre-Service Training.
+Peace Corps Mozambique has many resources and support to help all Volunteers achieve this.

-Volunteers may live in a cement house with a tin roof or a house constructed of local materials (reed, mud or cement walls, cement floor, and a thatched or tin roof).
+Peace Corps Volunteers (PCVs) may live in a cement house with a tin roof, or a house constructed of local materials (reed, mud walls, cement floor, and a thatched or tin roof).
 The toilet, bath, and cooking facilities may be indoors or outdoors.
+While most Volunteers will have electricity, running water is less common as the norm in Mozambique is often to collect water from a well, pump, or tap nearby one’s home.
+Most Volunteers, even those without electricity, have decent mobile phone service and access to internet.
+PCVs live independently in their host communities but are placed where they have many neighbors.

-Crowded buses and taxis provide most of the transportation in urban settings.
-Rural transportation ranges from minibuses and pickup trucks to bicycle taxis, boat taxis, or simply lots of walking.
-Transportation options may be unreliable, especially off the main paved roads and during the rainy season.
+Crowded buses and taxis provide transportation in urban settings, while transportation in rural areas ranges from minibuses and pickup trucks to bicycle taxis, boat taxis, or walking.

-Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may find they experience a high degree of curiosity or unwanted attention from host country nationals.
+Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may experience a high degree of curiosity or unwanted attention from host country nationals.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
 Ethnically, nationally, or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.
-Many Volunteers have been able to turn these encounters into learning experiences, share American values, and deepen local community members’ understanding of Americans.
+Many Volunteers have been able to turn these encounters into learning experiences by sharing American values and deepening local community members’ understanding of Americans.

-While Mozambique is generally tolerant, values and mores concerning sexual orientation and gender identity in Mozambique are different than those in the U.S. Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during Pre-Service Training, and identify support mechanisms for incoming Volunteers.
+While people in Mozambique may be generally tolerant, norms concerning sexual orientation and gender identity may be different from those in some parts of the U.S. Volunteers will need to be mindful of cultural norms and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
+It is of the utmost importance to practice respect and empathy for all the fellow Volunteers you will be training and serving with.

 Does this sound like the position for you?